 Contact the Webmaster.

-The Board of Governors is composed of the President, the President-Elect, the Immediate Past President, the Treasurer, one member elected from each of the 29 PASA regions, and the chairs of PASA committees.
+The Board of Governors is composed of the President, the President-Elect, the Immediate Past President, the Treasurer, one member elected from each intermediate unit, and the chairs of PASA committees.
 Representatives of PASA caucuses and, by tradition, any Pennsylvanian on the AASA Executive Committee serve on the Board of Governors but do not vote.
 Regional representatives on the Board of Governors serve three-year terms and may be re-elected.
 Active members in each region elect their representative from among the active members of the region on an established election cycle.
-Elections are conducted by the election committee member from the region.

 The PASA Bylaws require the Board to meet at least four (4) times a year.
-The Board generally meets five.
-Three of these meetings are held in conjunction with other meetings: the PASA-PSBA Joint Leadership Conference (fall), the PASA Education Congress (spring), and the Summer Workshop.
-Other meetings are usually held in November and February (to follow the Commonwealth Budget Announcement.)
 All regular meetings are scheduled at least a year in advance and approved by the Board of Governors.
 Special meetings may be held at the President's call or upon request of one-third of the Board members.
-The Association reimburses travel expenses for two meetings per year.
+The Association reimburses travel expenses.

 Responsibilities of the Board

 "The Board of Governors' shall: a) Act on questions of policy for the